Community Learning Disability Team (CLDT)

 Speech and Language Therapists

-For more information on how to get support from our learning disability services please contact us on 01452 321000 or ask your GP to refer you.
+For more information on how to get support from our learning disability services please contact your local base (see below) or ask your GP to refer you.